rollex-dao/rollex-token/README.md

 Smart contract for PSYS token holders to execute the migration to the REX token, using part of the initial emission of REX for it.

 The contract is covered by a proxy, whose owner will be the REX governance.
-Once the governance passes the corresponding proposal, the proxy will be connected to the implementation and PSYS holders will be able to call the `migrateFromPsys()` function, which, after PSYS approval, will pull PSYS from the holder wallet and transfer back an equivalent REX amount defined by the `LEND_REX_RATIO` constant.
+Once the governance passes the corresponding proposal, the proxy will be connected to the implementation and PSYS holders will be able to call the `migrateFromPsys()` function, which, after PSYS approval, will pull PSYS from the holder wallet and transfer back an equivalent REX amount defined by the `PSYS_REX_RATIO` constant.

-One tradeOff of `migrateFromPsys()` is that, as the REX total supply will be lower than PSYS, the `LEND_REX_RATIO` will be always > 1, causing a loss of precision for amounts of PSYS that are not multiple of `LEND_REX_RATIO`.
-E.g. a person sending 1.000000000000000022 PSYS, with a `LEND_REX_RATIO` == 100, will receive 0.01 REX, losing the value of the last 22 small units of PSYS.
+One tradeOff of `migrateFromPsys()` is that, as the REX total supply will be lower than PSYS, the `PSYS_REX_RATIO` will be always > 1, causing a loss of precision for amounts of PSYS that are not multiple of `PSYS_REX_RATIO`.
+E.g. a person sending 1.000000000000000022 PSYS, with a `PSYS_REX_RATIO` == 100, will receive 0.01 REX, losing the value of the last 22 small units of PSYS.
-Taking into account the current value of PSYS and the future value of REX, a lack of precision for less than LEND_REX_RATIO small units represents a value several orders of magnitude smaller than 0.01\$.
+Taking into account the current value of PSYS and the future value of REX, a lack of precision for less than PSYS_REX_RATIO small units represents a value several orders of magnitude smaller than 0.01\$.
 We evaluated some potential solutions for this, specifically:

 1. Rounding half up the amount of REX returned from the migration.
-This opens up to potential attacks where users might purposely migrate less than LEND_REX_RATIO to obtain more REX as a result of the round up.
+This opens up to potential attacks where users might purposely migrate less than PSYS_REX_RATIO to obtain more REX as a result of the round up.
 2. Returning back the excess PSYS: this would leave PSYS in circulation forever, which is not the expected end result of the migration.
-3. Require the users to migrate only amounts that are multiple of LEND_REX_RATIO: This presents considerable UX friction.
+3. Require the users to migrate only amounts that are multiple of PSYS_REX_RATIO: This presents considerable UX friction.

 None of those present a better outcome than the implemented solution.